JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 ### Compose for Web

-_Compose for Web_ brings [Google’s Jetpack Compose UI toolkit](https://developer.android.com/jetpack/compose) to your browser.
+_Compose for Web_, a part of Compose Multiplatform brings [Google's Jetpack Compose UI toolkit](https://developer.android.com/jetpack/compose) to your browser.
 It allows you to build reactive web user interfaces using the concepts introduced by Jetpack Compose.
 It provides a DOM API to describe your website, as well as an experimental set of multiplatform layout primitives.
 Compose for Web also gives you the option to share parts of your UI code and logic across Android, desktop, and web.

-Compose for Web is in _Technology Preview_, which means it is ready for experiments but not yet ready for production use.
+Compose for Web is in [Alpha](components-stability.md), which means it hasn't reached the final shape yet, but you can already implement a proof-of-concept for your production applications.

-You can find more information about Compose for Web on its [landing page](https://jb.gg/compose-web).
+You can find more information about Compose Multiplatform on its [landing page](https://www.jetbrains.com/lp/compose-mpp/).

-Join the [#compose-web](https://kotlinlang.slack.com/archives/C01F2HV7868) channel on [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up) to discuss Compose for Web, or [#compose](https://kotlinlang.slack.com/archives/CJLTWPH7S) for general Compose discussions.
+Join the [#compose-web](https://kotlinlang.slack.com/archives/C01F2HV7868) channel on [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up) to discuss Compose for Web, or [#compose](https://kotlinlang.slack.com/archives/CJLTWPH7S) for general Compose Multiplatform discussions.

 ## Kotlin/JS, Today and Tomorrow